rkt/rkt/README.md

 - Modular and extensible architecture ([network configuration plugins](Documentation/networking.md), swappable execution engines based on systemd or QEMU/KVM)

 For more on the background and motivation behind rkt, read the original [launch announcement](https://coreos.com/blog/rocket).

+## App Container

+rkt is an implementation of the [App Container spec](Documentation/app-container.md). rkt's native image format (ACI) and execution environment (pods) are defined in the specification.

+## Project status

+rkt is at an early stage and under active development.
+We do not recommend its use in production, but we encourage you to try out rkt and provide feedback via issues and pull requests.

 ## Trying out rkt